KuleenS/VLMBiasEval/README.md

 # VLMBiasEval

 ## Description
-"VLMBiasEval" is a research project exploring the fairness and bias of Visual Language Models (VLLMs) like LLaVa.
+"VLMBiasEval" is a research project exploring the fairness and bias of Visual Language Models (VLLMs) like LLaVa and ways to debiasing them using SAE based methods

 ## Installation
 Clone the repository to your local machine: